pydio/pydio-doc-howto/system_installing_on_linux_nginx.md

 ### INSTALLING LINUX + NGINX AND PYDIO
-After a fresh install of a Linux distribution we will see all the steps that will help you run Pydio on a LINUX/Nginx.
+After a fresh install of a Linux distribution we will see all the steps that will help you run Pydio on a LINUX/Nginx environnement.
 **All the command lines where used on Ubuntu but you have the same thing pretty much on every Linux Distriution so dont forget to adapt it to your configuration if required**

 > I advise you to read everything even if you are not using the same configuration, it can help you figure out issues with your installation.